butcherg/ssftool/README.md

 The following operators are supported:

-- extract [file]: One of rawproc's data save format is as an average of the red, green, and blue values for each column of the image (output.data.parameters:outputmode=channelaverage).
-This ssftool operator extracts each red, green, and blue line from the data file.
-- transpose [file]: Turns the red-green-blue row data into columns, "row#,r,g,b"
-- wavelengthcalibrate [file] calibrationfile [red=nm][,green=nm][,blue=nm]: This operator finds the red, green and blue peaks of the calibration file and uses the row indexes to map wavelengths to each row.
-The user must inspect the calibration image to find the relevant peaks and assign their associated wavelengths.
-CFL bulbs have well-known spectrum, with a red peak at ~611nm, green at ~546nm, and blue at ~437nm.
-- powercalibrate [file] calibrationfile: Applies per-wavelength power compensation from a file with this line format: wavelength,compensation.
-The application is an arithmetic division.
-Determining this data requires a calibrated spectrometer; data for common bulb types can be found on the internet.
-For now, the wavelength lookup is "exact match"; a future enhancement will be to interpolate values where there's not an exact match.
-- intervalize [file] lower,upper,interval: Turns the pixel-oriented measurements into a proper interval between a lower and upper bound.
+- ssftool list [<datafile>] ['wavelengths']  - prints the data file. 'wavelengths' prints just the wavelenghts as a comma-separated list
+- ssftool extract [<datafile>] - extracts data from a rawproc data file.
+- ssftool transpose [<datafile>] - turns a row-major file into column-major.
+- ssftool channelmaxes [<datafile>] - calculates the pixel locations of each of the channel maximum values.
+- ssftool wavelengthcalculate [<datafile>] markerstring [<calibrationfile>] -  calibrate either using a markerstring of \"red=www,green=www,blue=www\" to a calibration file or \"position=wavelength...\"
+- ssftool powercalibrate [<datafile>] [<calibrationfile]> - divide each value in the datafile by the corresponding value from the calibration file.
-- normalize [file]: Normalizes the r,g,b values to the range 0.0 - 1.0, with the maximum value among all three channels.
+- ssftool normalize [<datafile>] - normalizes the data to the range 0.0-1.0 based on the largest channel maximum.
+- ssftool intervalize <lowerbound>,<upperbound>,<interval> [<datafile>] - collapses the data to the range specified by lowerbound, upperbound, and interval.
+- ssftool averagechannels [<datafile>] - averages the r, g, and b values of each line to produce a single value for the line.
+- ssftool averagefiles [<datafile>][...] - averages the r, g, and b values from each file to form a single r, g, and b for each line.
+- ssftool format [<datafile>] <precision> - formats the w,r,g,b file to integer-ize the w, and round each r, g, and b to the specified precision.
+- ssftool [smooth <datafile>] - applies a moving average smoothing to the data.
+- ssftool linearpower <lower,upper,interval,lowvalue,highvalue> - builds a dataset that starts with lowvalue, then proceeds to the highvalue over the lower-to-upper interval in the specified interval.
+- ssftool multiply <number> - multiplies each data value by the specified number.
+- ssftool dcamprofjson [<datafile>] - produces a JSON format from the w,r,g,b data that can be ingested by dcamprof.

 ## Building ssftool

-ssftool is a C++ program, any recent gcc will compile it.  ssftool has no particular library dependencies.
-A Makefile is included, `make` will build the executable.  `sudo make install` will copy ssftool to /usr/local/bin.
-If you're using Windows, MSYS2 should compile, install, and run ssftool per these instructions; any other environment is left as an exercise for the student... :D
+ssftool and tiff2specdata are C++ programs, any recent gcc will compile them.  ssftool has no particular library dependencies, tiff2specdata depends on libtiff.
+A Makefile is included, `make all` will build both executables.  `sudo make install` will copy ssftool and tiff2specdata to /usr/local/bin.
+If you're using Windows, MSYS2 should compile, install, and run ssftool and tiff2specdata per these instructions; any other environment is left as an exercise for the student... :D

+libtiff note: Most Linux distros require the separate installation of the development headers when compiling programs that link with libtiff; in Debian distros, that can usually be done with `sudo apt-get install libtiff4-dev`